Study leave - Ingressi

 An employee’s employment relationship continues to be valid throughout their study leave.
 Study leave is unpaid unless otherwise stipulated in the applicable collective agreement or agreed between the employer and the employee.

 The employee accrues annual holiday during their study leave if they return to work immediately after their study leave has ended.
-However, annual holiday is accrued over no more than 30 days of study leave during a calendar year.
+However, annual holiday is accrued over no more than 30 days of study leave during a holiday credit year (from 1 April to 31 March).

 Study leave and termination of employment